 After significant weight loss you are left with loose skin and the remaining stubborn fat that diet and exercise cannot get rid of.
-Dr. Newall can help remove the excess skin through a procedure called abdominoplasty commonly referred to as a tummy tuck.
-A tummy tuck can eliminate excess fat, skin tissue, and repairs the abdominal wall.
+Dr. Newall can help reduce the excess skin through a procedure called abdominoplasty commonly referred to as a tummy tuck.
+A tummy tuck can significantly reduce excess fat, skin tissue, and repairs the abdominal wall.
 Through this procedure patients can get back a masculine contour.

 The results from a tummy tuck are long lasting, in most cases, if a stable weight is maintained.
 If you are planning substantial weight loss you may wish to postpone abdominoplasty surgery to avoid fluctuations in weight that could impact your results.

 Dr. Newall is a nationally recognized expert for his ability to combine a tummy tuck with liposuction to achieve a toned and tightened appearance that some thought could only be achieved through a more extensive body lift.
 You may be a candidate for this procedure if you have pockets of unwanted fat in addition to loose abdominal skin.

 To schedule your tummy tuck consultation with Dr. Newall, contact his office today by calling 713.799.9999.

 Similarly to any other type of surgery, there will be associated risks and complications.
 It is crucial for the patient to be in good overall health before undergoing cosmetic surgery.
 Typically, the physician or surgeon will conduct blood/urine tests on the patient to check for medical clearance.

 The possible risks of abdominoplasty include scarring, bleeding (hematoma), infection, fluid accumulation, blood clots, numbness, pain, swelling, bruising, recurrent looseness of skin, fluid accumulation, and anesthesia risks.